jbfavre/trafficserver/doc/developer-guide/api/functions/TSRemap.en.rst

         The remapping attempt in general failed and the transaction should fail with an error return to the user agent.

-.. type:: TSRemapReloadStatus

-    .. macro:: TSREMAP_CONFIG_RELOAD_FAILURE

-        Notify the plugin that configuration parsing failed.

-    .. macro:: TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_USED

-        Configuration parsing succeeded and plugin was used by the new configuration.

-    .. macro:: TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_UNUSED

-        Configuration parsing succeeded but plugin was NOT used by the new configuration.

 Return Values
 =============